 The museum has acquired four contemporary artworks: the portrait Clara Abba by Natasja Kensmil and three photos from the series Composition by Milan Gies.
 With these pieces we are adding new perspectives to our permanent collection.
-The works of art are currently on view in our exhibition ‘RAW’.
+The works of art were on view in our exhibition ‘RAW’, in the Spring of 2022.
 Epco Runia, Head of Collection & Education at The Rembrandt House Museum: ‘What we find special about these artworks, is that they allow you to look at Rembrandt from a new perspective.
 Natasja Kensmil takes the wealthy women we know so well from seventeenth-century portraits as her subjects, but shows a side of their history that remains invisible in Rembrandt’s work.
 The moving photos Milan Gies made of homeless men make you aware of the physical traces that life on the street leaves behind.
 In this way, the life of the ‘street figures’ in Rembrandt’s etchings also becomes more tangible.
 With their contemporary gaze, Kensmil and Gies shed new light on Rembrandt and his time; not through direct imitation, but because they deal with similar themes.
 That’s what we’re interested in at The Rembrandt House Museum.’

 Natasja Kensmil’s (1973) portrait Clara Abba is part of the artist’s series Monument of Regents.
 In these works, Kensmil breaks through the polished image of seventeenth-century patrician women.
 These women enjoyed significant social status and often occupied themselves with charitable works.
 The artist draws attention to the dark side.
 These governors of charitable institutions had their portraits made with extra white skin, thus promoting whiteness as an ideal of beauty.
 Kensmil also wonders: ‘How aware were these women that part of the capital they used for their charitable works came from overseas colonies?’
 The title of the painting, Clara Abba, refers to the patrician woman who was on the board of the leper house in the Jodenbreestraat.
 The painting itself is an archetype, made up of elements from various portraits of patrician women from the seventeenth century.
 The men in Milan Gies’ (1977) series Composition cannot cope in our achievement-oriented society, for various reasons.
 They have become homeless, in some cases addicted or sick as well.
 Gies is particularly fascinated by ‘the narrative body’.
 He is concerned with the signs left by traumatic experiences, pain and mental problems.
 The key question is: ‘can you recognize inner struggles and physical pain in a look or the way someone moves?‘ Gies has been photographing these men, who are largely invisible in our society, for years.